justpurv/toDoList_CLI/README.md

 NOTE: IF YOU WANT TO USE THIS WITHOUT ALL THIS HASSLE BECAUSE YOU ARE AN FREAK THEN YOU CAN ALSO ADD A SIMPLE BASH SCRIPT FOR RUNNING IT.

 **javac /home/justpurv/Documents/projects/ToDoListApp/toDoList.java && \
 java -cp /home/justpurv/Documents/projects/ToDoListApp toDoList "$@"**
+add your path
 **
 where to save it,
 mkdir -p ~/bin